Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Experiment One: Drifter-Distractor

 Finally, let us investigate the error over time for each intrinsic reward.
 Figure \ref{fig:rmse_exp1} shows the exponential average of the RMSE over time for each reward function.
+We choose an exponential average to smooth the results (with a decay constant of 0.999).
 We plot both the error of each target, and the error average across targets.
 All rewards except {\em UDE} result in perfect prediction of the constant target; even {\em UDE} has near-zero error, indicating only minor under-selection of the constant action.
 Rewards that induce nearly uniform action selection generate larger prediction error in aggregate ({\em Error Reduction} and {\em Surprise}).
 Reward functions that do not induce a strong preference for the drifting target exhibit high or growing error ({\em Weight Change}).
 Rewards that induce strong preference for the high-variance targets do achieve better error on those predictions at the cost of accuracy in predicting the drifting targets ({\em Squared Error}).
 Achieving the lowest overall error requires first selecting the actions for the constant and high-variance targets at first, and then focusing on the drift target (i.e., {\em UDE}, {\em Uncertainty Change}, and {\em Variance of Prediction}).